-The beverage industry, which faces significant reputational and license to operate risks associated with its water use, is the second-highest performing industry, with an average score of 36 out of 100.
-While the beverage industry includes many leaders, there is a significant range in performance, with a high of 72 to a low of 0 points.
+The Beverage industry, which faces significant reputational and license-to-operate risks associated with its water use, is the second-highest performing industry, with an average score of 43 out of 100.
+At the same time, there is a significant range in performance.

 Areas of Strength

 Seven out of the eight companies have targets to reduce water use in its direct operations, but only three (ABInBev, Diageo, Molson Coors) have targets that are more ambitious in regions of higher water risk.

 Risk assessment in direct operations

 Every company except Monster Beverage has undertaken some form of water risk assessment for their direct operations.

 Molson Coors uses several publicly available tools, including WRI Aqueduct, to identify watersheds and facilities at greater risk.
 The assessment explicitly considers water availability for its breweries, the water quality impacts of breweries and access to clean water for local communities.
 The company discloses the facilities identified as high-risk and has partnered with NGOs, municipal water districts, industry groups and other stakeholders on projects within several of these watersheds.

 Five out of the eight companies do not have sustainable-sourcing goals for their agricultural inputs.